-- Heat the oven: Arrange a rack in the middle of the oven.
+Heat the oven to 350°F. Arrange a rack in the middle of the oven.
 Heat to 350°F if you are using a nonstick metal pan, or 325°F if you are using a glass pan.

-- Make the crust: Microwave the butter or coconut oil in a medium microwave-safe bowl at high power until melted, about 3 (10-second) bursts.
+Make the crust.
+Microwave the butter or coconut oil in a medium microwave-safe bowl at high power until melted, about 3 (10-second) bursts.
 Add the cookie crumbs and mix gently with a soft, heat-resistant spatula to coat.
-Transfer the mixture into the bottom of the baking dish and pat firmly into an even layer that is about 1/8-inch thick.
+Transfer the mixture to the baking dish and pat firmly into an even layer that is about 1/8-inch thick.

-- Continue with the other layers: Scatter the chocolate or butterscotch evenly over the top.
+Continue with the other layers.
+Sprinkle the chocolate or butterscotch evenly over the top.
 Sprinkle the coconut evenly over the chocolate.
-Scatter the nuts over the coconut.
+Sprinkle the nuts over the coconut.
 Gently pat the mixture down so the surface is even.

-- Bake the bars: Bake until the chocolate has melted and the nuts have become a toasty light brown in color, 25 to 30 minutes.
+Bake the bars 25 to 30 minutes.
+Bake until the chocolate has melted and the nuts have become a toasty light brown in color, 25 to 30 minutes.
 The layers will puff up and sink back when cooled.
 Let cool in the pan until the chocolate has re-solidified, and both the pan and the bars are completely cool, about 1 hour.